-- generate and output to a display and digital interface\ a new position solution at .12 least once every 1 s;\\ - have a minimum resolution of position, i.e. latitude and longitude, of .13 0.001 minutes; - .14 generate and output to the digital interface\ course over the ground (COG), speed over the ground (SOG) and universal time co-ordinated (UTC).
-Such outputs should have a validity mark aligned with that on the position output. accuracy requirement for COG and SOG should not be inferior to the relevant Performance Standards for Heading\\\ and SDME;\ - .15 have the facilities to process differential GPS (DGPS) data fed to it in accordance with the standards of Recommendation ITU-R M.823 and the appropriate RTCM When a GPS receiver is equipped with a differential receiver, performance standards for static and dynamic accuracies (paragraphs 3.4 and 3.5 above) should be 10 m (95%); and - .16 be capable of operating satisfactorily in typical interference conditions.
+- .11 be capable of re-acquiring position to the required accuracy, within 2 min, when subjected to a power interruption of 60 s; - generate and output to a display and digital interface\ a new position solution at .12 least once every 1 s;\\ - of .13 have a minimum resolution of position, i.e. latitude longitude and 0.001 minutes; - generate and output to the digital interface\ course over the ground (COG), speed .14 over the ground (SOG) and universal time co-ordinated (UTC).
+Such outputs should have a validity mark aligned with that on the position output. accuracy requirement for COG and SOG should not be inferior to the relevant Performance Standards for Heading\\\ and SDME:\\\\ - have the facilities to receive and process differential GLONASS (DGLONASS) .15 data fed to it in accordance with the standards of Recommendation ITU-R M.823.
+When a GLONASS receiver is equipped with a differential receiver, performance standards for static and dynamic accuracies (paragraphs 3.4 and 3.5 above) should be 10 m (95%);\\\\\ and - .16 be capable of operating satisfactorily in typical interference conditions.